 Photo credit: Amelia Haney for Thalia Magazine

-Kelly’s work has been featured in solo exhibitions at venues including Marrow Gallery in San Francisco, SPRING/BREAK Art Show LA in Culver City, and Interface Gallery in Oakland.
+Her work has been featured in solo exhibitions at venues including Marrow Gallery in San Francisco, SPRING/BREAK Art Show LA, and Interface Gallery in Oakland.
+Her work has been included in numerous group shows including “Reclamation” at Pamela Walsh Gallery in Palo Alto and “Contemporary Watercolor” at Morgan Lehman Gallery in New York City.
 She has been awarded public art projects by the San Francisco Arts Commission and the Lower Manhattan Cultural Council.
-Her work has been featured in publications including The San Francisco Chronicle, KQED Arts, and New American Paintings.
+Her work has also been featured in publications including The San Francisco Chronicle and New American Paintings.

-She lives and works in San Francisco with her family and tiny dog.
-Her work is represented by Marrow Gallery in San Francisco, CA.
+She lives and works in San Francisco, California with her family and tiny dog.
+Her work is represented by Marrow Gallery in San Francisco.